 - Will you be dealing or providing advice in these financial products?

 - Will this service be provided to retail or wholesale clients, or both?
+Click here for further information on the distinction between retail and wholesale clients.

 - Will you be making a market in a financial product?